 I have been growing fruit and vegetables and cooking for as long as I remember, my earliest memories are in my grandparents greenhouse with the smell of fresh tomatoes with me aged about 2 years old.
 My interest never wained and in my teenage years I used to spend school lunchtimes in the school greenhouse, and much to my parents amusement even took plants with me over to university in St Andrews, Scotland!
 My very first house was a tiny Victorian terrace nearly 20 years ago and I had every single outdoor space covered in growbags, the top of the boiler house made a lovely warm spot for germination of early vegetables!
 Over the years I have twice had an allotment for veg growing but am now in a very fortunate situation where I live with a garden surrounding my own house with a south facing sheltered back garden.
 I cook my homegrown fruit and vegetables into delicious jams, sauces and cordials for my own family.
 I also bake every few days to ensure my children eat as much homemade food as possible so I can know every ingredient we are eating is fresh and simple.
-I am a keen member of my local GIY (grow it yourself) club and we meet regularly to seed and plant swap and share chat on Facebook daily throughout the year.
-I am also an active member of my local community garden where is grow vegetables in beds and a polytunnel at the community centre.
-Throughout 2015 a new group #ArtisanNI was started and I am an active member of this group for artisan food makers.
+I am a keen member of my local GIY (grow it yourself) club and we meet regularly to seed and plant swap and share chat on Facebook throughout the year.
+I am also an member of Slow FoodNI and my local community garden where we grow vegetables in outdoor beds and a polytunnel.
+I have been actively involved with other Artisan Food producers across N.Ireland since I started my business and this has been a huge source of encouragement and friendship.

 My AGA| Brambleberry Jams